qmk/qmk_firmware/keyboards/gopolar/gg86/keymaps/bongocat/readme.md

 # Keymap with VIA and Bongo Cat on OLED

-Keymap is default 87 qwerty, multi tkl 7u layout
+Keymap is default 87 qwerty, with TKL 7u-spacebar layout